Substra/substra/references/sdk.md

 ```

 Create a new aggregate tuple asset.
+In debug mode, add the following key: `substra.DEBUG_OWNER` to the metadata,
+the value becomes the 'creator' of the objective.

 **Arguments:**
  - `data (Union[dict, schemas.AggregatetupleSpec], required)`: If it is a dict, it must have the same